UCB-Data-Analysis-Project/UCB-Group-Project/README.md

 After analyzing our trained data, we dropped reduced some features such as 'tresbps', 'chol', 'fbs' and 'thalach' and ran a second PCA.

-### Standardizing the data
+### Standardizing the data with StandardScaler normalization

 Since PCA yields a feature subspace that maximizes the variance along the axes, it made sense for us to standardize the data, especially, if because it was measured on different scales.
-Although, all features in the Iris dataset were measured in centimeters, we continued with the transformation of the data onto a unit scale (mean=0 and variance=1).
-We believe this should be a requirement for the optimal performance of any machine learning algorithm.

-After selecting the second PCA, we visualized this in a 2D projection:
+We visualized this in 2D projection:

 ![2pca](https://github.com/UCB-Data-Analysis-Project/UCB-Group-Project/blob/kshah_branch/Images/2componentpca.png)